markfranciose/drops_of_knowledge/aws/udemy/section_5.md

 504 - gateway timeout, no response eithin timeout period. trouble shoot the app.

 ## 48 - Placement Groups

+If you see just 'placement group', they're talking about clustered

 Clustered - low-latency, high throughput, close together instances. single AZ Spead - critical application points that you want to keep geographically separate, multiple AZ